1.2.1 Coefficient Matrices¶

 The augmented matrix is a very dense representation of a system of linear equations.
 It is useful for a computer because we only give the computer only the information necessary to solve the system.
 The software in our computer only stores the array of numbers

 Notice the lack of the dashed vertical bar that we use to remind us that this is a partitioned matrix.
 The computer has no concept of what this array of numbers represents.
 You give the array of numbers meaning.
-You know that the array of numbers represents a linear system of equations, and in applications you decide that your physical or abstract model is represented by your linear systems of equations.
+You know that the array of numbers represents a linear system of equations In applications You decide that your physical or abstract model is represented by your linear systems of equations.
 You decide what the solution to the system of linear equations implies about the state of your physical or abstract model.

 Remember that each row of the augmented matrix represents one of the equations in the linear system.
-Every operation we performed on the equations in Section 1.1, we can perform on a row of the augmented matrix.
+Every operation performed on the equations in Section 1.1, can be performed on a row of the augmented matrix.

 Augmented Matrix¶